mholtta/Regression_model_visualization/README.md

 # Regression model visualisation tool

 This the course project for CS-C2120 Programming studio 2: Project.
+I completed the course on 4/2020.
 In the course we were given a list of projects to choose from.
 I chose fitting and visualizing a regression model as my topic.
 The application is simple and could be improved in multiple ways.
 However, it met all the criteria set in the project brief and earned a grade 5/5 (maximum grade).

 **The project brief for completing at advanced level was the following:**
 - Build a program that fits a regression model to a dataset consisting of x,y -pairs and visualises the datapoints and the regression line.